Rowan County, Kentucky: Politics

-Rowan County is known as a swing county.
-It voted Republican in 2000, 2012, 2016, and 2020 and Democratic in 2004 and 2008, but in most of those elections the winning candidate won by small margins.
-This changed in 2016 when Republican Donald Trump won the county with nearly 59% of the vote to Democrat Hillary Clinton's 37%, the largest margin of victory since Jimmy Carter won the county in 1976.
+Rowan County used to be known as a swing county.
+It voted Republican in 2000, 2012, 2016, 2020, and 2024 and Democratic in 2004 and 2008, but in most of those elections the winning candidate won by small margins.
+This changed in 2016 when Republican Donald Trump won the county with 58% of the vote to Democrat Hillary Clinton's 37%, the largest margin of victory since Jimmy Carter won the county in 1976.
+Trump won this county by a 28% margin in 2024 over Democrat Kamala Harris, the largest margin of victory since Lyndon B. Johnson won it in 1964.
+He became the first Republican presidential candidate to exceed 60% of the vote in this county since Herbert Hoover in 1928.
 Rowan County was one of four counties in Eastern Kentucky to vote for Barack Obama in 2008.

-It is the only county in the eastern coalfields where the Republican nominee Donald Trump never won over 60% of the vote.
+In 2015, local Democratic-turned-Republican county clerk Kim Davis became notorious for illegally refusing to issue marriage licenses.
+David Ermold, one of the gay men refused a marriage license by Davis, ran in the 2018 Democratic primary election to seek the nomination to unseat her.
+Davis was defeated in the general election by Democratic nominee Elwood Caudill, garnering only 3,566 votes (about 45.86% of the two-party vote) to Caudill's 4,210 (about 54.14%).

+The county voted "No" on 2022 Kentucky Amendment 2, an anti-abortion ballot measure, by 58% to 42%, and backed Donald Trump with 60% of the vote to Joe Biden's 39% in the 2020 presidential election.

+Elected officials

 Legal compliance

 In June and July 2015, the Rowan county clerk, Kim Davis, refused several residents their right to marry, a right guaranteed by the ruling of the Supreme Court on June 26, 2015, that same-sex marriages are legal across the entirety of the United States.
 Privately held religious belief was given as the reason for non-compliance with the Court's ruling and with the state governor's executive order of June 26 instructing all state agencies and clerks to comply with it.
+After Davis took her name off the county's marriage licenses and allowed her deputies to issue them, Governor Matt Bevin issued an executive order ensuring marriage licenses without the county clerk's name on them would be recognized as valid, and the state legislature changed the law to codify Governor Bevin's executive order by 2018.
+After Davis lost re-election in 2018, Davis's successor, Elwood Caudill, vowed to treat everyone equally after taking an oath to uphold the law.